 Other Duties

-Other duties to be performed by the records officer, a designated electronic records officer or other employees as determined by the superintendent include the following:
+A designated electronic records officer or other employee(s) as determined by the superintendent shall review all electronic data-processing systems created by the school system or being considered for acquisition through lease, purchase or other means, to ensure they are designed and maintained in a manner that:

-reviewing all electronic data processing systems being considered for lease or purchase to ensure that they will not impede the school system’s ability to permit public inspection and examination of records;
+will not impede the school system’s ability to permit public inspection and examination of public records; and

-ensuring that databases are indexed as required by law; and

-conducting an inventory of electronic databases maintained by the school system on a regular basis.

-Indexing of Computer Databases

-All computer databases compiled or created after June 30, 1998 must be indexed as required by law.
-The form and content of the indexes must conform to the guidelines issued by the North Carolina Division of Archives and History.

-Any computer database that is being considered for purchase or lease by the school system and that will be subject to the indexing requirements should include the statutorily required index provided by the vendor at no additional cost to the school system.

-In addition, the school system will voluntarily index databases created or compiled prior to July 1, 1998, so long as the process is not unreasonably burdensome or costly.
-Any voluntary indexing does not have to meet statutory requirements or the guidelines issued by the North Carolina Division of Archives and History.
+provides a means of obtaining copies of such records.

 Requests for Public Records

 All requests for examining or obtaining copies of public records should be in writing or recorded by school system personnel.
 This policy, administrative guidelines, information on the actual cost of producing public records, information on how to reach the records officer, information about how to appeal a denial of a public records request and information regarding any computer database indexes must be made available to individuals requesting public records.